ppoffice/hexo-theme-minos/README.md

 Don't forget to rename `_config.yml.example` to `_config.yml` to enable theme config!

-## Custom Categories & Tags Pages
+## Custom Categories & Tags & About Pages

-To enable custom categories page and tags page, just copy the `categories` folder and `tags` folder under your theme's `_source` foler into your site's `source` folder.
+To enable custom categories page, tags page and about page, just copy the `categories` folder, `tags` folder and `about` folder under your theme's `_source` foler into your site's `source` folder.
 Then edit theme's _config.yml and add the following lines:
 ```
 # Header
 menu:
   ...
   Categories: categories # -> add this line
   Tags: tags # -> and add this line
+  About: about # -> and add this line
   ...
 ```